-Actions Target Date
+Action Target Date

 i Identify SPIs and SPTs and review during each SPAS publication Continuous

 MST.001, MST.0028

 ii TM-CAD will publish the reviewed SPAS for the effective period and made publicly available.
-Q2 of each subsequent year
+Q2 of each subsequent

-MST.0028 your
+MST.0028 year

-ï TM-CAD will maintain and regularly review the SPAS and taking into consider the pan-European safety risk areas identified in EPAS for the various aviation domains.
+TM-CAD will maintain and regularly review the SPAS and taking into consider the pan-European safety risk areas identified in EPAS for the various aviation domains.
 Continuous

 MST.0028

-ii TM-CAD will identify in SPAS the main safety risks affecting the national civil aviation safety system and set out the necessary actions to mitigate those risks.
+iv TM-CAD will identify in SPAS the main safety risks affecting the national civil aviation safety system and set out the necessary actions to mitigate those risks.
 Continuous

 MST.0028